vitabaks/docs/docs/management/backup.md

 When deploying to cloud providers (such as [AWS](../deployment/aws.md), [GCP](../deployment/gcp.md), [Azure](../deployment/azure.md)) using the Console UI, the storage bucket and backups with [pgBackRest](https://pgbackrest.org) are automatically configured.

 :::note
-This is not yet implemented for [DigitalOcean](../deployment/digitalocean.md) and [Hetzner Cloud](../deployment/hetzner.md) due to the following reasons:
+This feature is not yet available in the UI for [DigitalOcean](../deployment/digitalocean.md) and [Hetzner Cloud](../deployment/hetzner.md) as it requires providing access keys for the backup bucket.

-- DigitalOcean: Requires the [Spaces access keys](https://cloud.digitalocean.com/account/api/spaces) "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".
 The ability to specify these keys is planned for future UI releases.
-- Hetzner Cloud: Currently does not provide S3 storage.
-Therefore, manual configuration is required (e.g., connecting to a dedicated PgBackRest server).
+It is already supported via the command line.
 :::

 - Backup schedule: Full backups every Sunday at 3:00 AM; differential backups Monday through Saturday at 3:00 AM.